What is gestational diabetes?

 Tests during pregnancy if you have gestational diabetes

 Your doctor will check your blood pressure at every visit.
-You will also have tests throughout your pregnancy to check your baby's health.
+You'll also have tests throughout your pregnancy to check your baby's health.
 These include:

 - Fetal ultrasound.
 It may be used to estimate the age, weight, and health of your baby.
 It also can measure your baby, including the size of the head and abdomen.
-These measurements along with other information can help your doctor decide on your care.
+These measurements, plus other information, can help your doctor decide on your care.

 - Nonstress test.
 It records your baby's heart rate while your baby is moving and not moving.
 It can show how well your baby is doing.

-Your doctor may also want you to check your blood sugar at home.
-This helps you know if your blood sugar level is within a target range.
+You and your doctor will talk about how often to check your blood sugar at home.
+This helps you know if your blood sugar level is in your target range.

 Tests during labor and delivery

-You and your baby will be monitored closely during labor and delivery.
-You'll have blood sugar tests to make sure your blood sugar level is within a target range.
-Fetal heart monitoring will be done to see how well your baby is doing during labor.
+You and your baby will be watched closely during labor and delivery.
+You'll have blood tests to make sure your blood sugar level is in a safe range.
+Fetal heart monitoring will be done to see how your baby is doing during labor.

 Tests after delivery

-You and your baby will be monitored closely after delivery.
+You and your baby will be watched closely after delivery.

-- Your blood sugar level will be watched for the first few hours.
-Usually blood sugar levels quickly return to normal.
+- Your blood sugar level will be checked for the first few hours.
+Blood sugar levels often return to normal quickly.

-You may have a follow-up glucose tolerance test 4 to 12 weeks after your baby is born or after you stop breastfeeding your baby.
+You will have a follow-up glucose tolerance test 4 to 12 weeks after your baby is born.

 - If your blood sugar level is normal, experts recommend that you get tested for type 2 diabetes at least every 3 years.

 - If your blood sugar is slightly high, you may have prediabetes.
-You may need to be tested for diabetes every year.
+You will need to be tested for diabetes every year.

-Controlling your blood sugar is the key to preventing problems during pregnancy and birth.
-You may be able to control your blood sugar with healthy eating and regular moderate exercise.
-If you keep up with these healthy habits, they can help prevent gestational diabetes in a future pregnancy.
-They can also help prevent type 2 diabetes later in life.
+You may be able to do this with healthy eating and regular exercise.
+Keeping up with these healthy habits can help prevent gestational diabetes in a future pregnancy.
+It can also help prevent type 2 diabetes later in life.

-You'll need to check your blood sugar at home to see if it's staying in a target range.
+You may need to check your blood sugar at home to see if it's staying in your target range.
 If it isn't, you may need to take diabetes medicine or give yourself insulin shots.

-It's also important to have regular medical checkups.
-At each visit, your doctor will do tests to see how you and your baby are doing.
-You and your baby will be monitored closely during labor and after delivery.
+You'll have regular checkups with your doctor.
+The doctor will do tests to see how you and your baby are doing.
+You and your baby will be watched closely during labor and after delivery.

 - Get regular exercise.

-- If you haven't been exercising regularly, talk to your doctor before you start.
+If you're increasing your activity, talk to your doctor before you start.